Russell Bassett

 Russell Bassett (October 24, 1845 - May 8, 1918) was an American stage and film actor.
 He appeared in 76 silent films between 1911 and 1918.

 Bassett was born in Milwaukee, Wisconsin, but he moved to Oakland, California at age 3 when his father became a miner.
 He attended the now-defunct Brayton College in Oakland, and that was where he gained his initial acting experience.

 Bassett gained early acting experience in stock theater with the Hooley Stock Company in Chicago.
 Later, he "toured the whole width of America, broadening, mellowing, polishing off his art."
 On Broadway, he appeared in The Other Fellow (1910), The Top o' th' World (1907), and Rip Van Winkle (1905).

 During his film career, Bassett acted for the Biograph, Edison, Yankee, Pathe, Imp, Reliance, Nestor, and Famous Players companies.

-On May 8, 1918, Bassett died from a cerebral hemorrhage at his home in New York City.
-He was survived by his wife and a son.
+Bassett was married and had a son.
+On May 8, 1918, he died from a cerebral hemorrhage at his home in New York City.